tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.

-This structure is placed in the RRData section of a TXT record as a base64-encoded string.
+This structure is placed in the RRData section of a TXT record as a base64-encoded string prefixed by the case sensitive string "ESNIKeys=".
 If this encoding exceeds the 255 octet limit of TXT strings, it must be split across multiple concatenated strings as per Section 3.1.3 of {{!RFC4408}}.
 Servers MAY supply multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.

 The name of each TXT record MUST match the name composed of \_esni and the query domain name.
 That is, if a client queries example.com, the ESNI TXT Resource Record might be:

 ~~~
 _esni.example.com.
-60S IN TXT "..." "..."
+60S IN TXT "ESNIKeys=..." "..."
 ~~~

 Servers MUST ensure that if multiple A or AAAA records are returned for a